 We understand that working out the cheapest way to move interstate can be stressful.
 Check out our step by step moving house guide for expert advice on what you should be doing and when for your interstate move.

 In the mean time, why not enjoy these soothing melodies as you explore the rest of this article!

-By far the biggest expense of your move will be hiring a removal company.
+By far the biggest expense of your move will be hiring an interstate removalist.
 Prices differ depending on the volume of your move and your destination.
-It is therefore difficult to provide exact numbers on interstate removals costs.
+It is therefore difficult to provide exact numbers on interstate moving costs especially if you need different services like a shipping container or special care packing.
 However, to give you a kick start, the tables blow indicate the average costs to move interstate in Australia, for a two-bedroom house.

 Cost of Moving to Victoria

 |South Australia (Adelaide)||Melbourne||$1,500 – $2,375||~$1,937|

 |Queensland (Brisbane)||Melbourne||$1,500 – $2,375||~$1,937|

 |Tasmania (Hobart)||Melbourne||$2,400 – $3,875||~$3,137|

 Cost of Moving to New South Wales/ Australian Capital Territory

 |Northern Territory (Darwin)||Sydney||$3,730 – $4,580||~$4,155|